joaroque/MelissaSongs/README.md

 ### 🚀 Setup the bot

+> The bot messages are in Portuguese, I have not yet implemented an i18n middleware to handle the translations, but if you want to change it, access the `/utils/messages.py` file.

  1. Get the token from <a href="https://t.me/BotFather">@BotFather</a>

  2. Insert your token in the `.env` file